Community Supported Agriculture

 What will I receive in my vegetable share?
 Do I get to pick?

 You don’t get to pick what goes in your share because share contents are based upon what is ready to harvest each week.
 Take a look at the Rhode Island Harvest Calendar on Farm Fresh RI’s website for a comprehensive list of seasonal availability.
-Produce that Sweet Pea Farm plans to grow for the 2019 season includes: beets, summer squash, kale, radishes, peppers, eggplant, lettuce, basil, carrots, turnips, fennel, garlic, cabbage, kohlrabi, cucumbers, snap beans, potatoes, tomatoes, cauliflower, onions, celery, pea greens and much more.
+Produce that Sweet Pea Farm plans to grow for the 2020 season includes: beets, summer squash, kale, radishes, peppers, eggplant, lettuce, basil, carrots, turnips, fennel, garlic, cabbage, kohlrabi, cucumbers, snap beans, potatoes, tomatoes, cauliflower, onions, celery, pea greens, and much, much more.

 How much food will I get?